DeepakGhengat/psavvy/README.md

 **
 Only Linux for Now(But if you are really a hacker you can modify main.py file for your operating system).

+If you are facing any problem, please mention them in issues section.